-Jenny Berg is WCGN’s Board Chair.
+Jenny Berg is Catalist’s Board Chair.
 She has a passion to help nonprofits, especially in the health and human services sector, to become better, stronger, collaborative, and more impactful.
 In her current position as Executive Director of The Leadership Council of Human Services Executives she has the opportunity to connect with the leaders of many human services agencies in her community and to find out what their needs are.
 Prior to the Leadership Council position, she served on the board of Impact 100 in Cincinnati for six years, including two years as board president, and she remains a passionate member.
 She currently serves on the board of Women Helping Women, and the Pastoral Council Advisory Board of the Archdiocese of Cincinnati.
 In the past she has served on the board, and also as board chair, of Tender Mercies & Ursuline Academy, and is an alumna of the Leadership Cincinnati Class #35.
 She lives with her husband Jim and three children.

-Ellan Bernstein joined the WCGN Membership Committee as well as co-chairs the upcoming 2018 WCGN conference She was the secretary of the founding Board of Directors of Impact100 Philadelphia and served as co-president of the organization.
+Ellan Bernstein joined the Membership Committee as well as co-chair of the 2018 WCGN conference.
+She was the secretary of the founding Board of Directors of Impact100 Philadelphia and served as co-president of the organization.
 She was also charged with starting the Founders Fellowship program which offers Impact100 membership to younger members.
 Ellan has been practicing real estate law for over 30 years in Philadelphia, Pennsylvania.
 She also serves on the board of directors of the Interfaith Center of Greater Philadelphia, the executive committee of her synagogue and the grants committee of the Philadelphia Bar Foundation, a non-profit organization that supports legal service organizations in Philadelphia.
 Ellan has a long term commitment to giving back to her community through her service on multiple boards and volunteering her time at her children’s schools.
 She lives with her husband and has three grown children.
 Ellan loves to play tennis, travel and spent time at the beach in her Margate, New Jersey home.

-Celia Canfield co-chairs the WCGN Communications Committee, using her 30-year print and Web publishing experience with some of the leading publishing companies.
+Celia Canfield co-chairs the Communications Committee, using her 30-year print and Web publishing experience with some of the leading publishing companies.
 As an entrepreneur, Celia co-founded a successful custom content creation agency, Tendo Communications, where she helped some world-famous brands achieve success with customer outreach programs.
 In 2007, Celia established a sustainability marketing consultancy firm, EcoVertex, which focuses on companies that wish to extend their impact with sustainable solutions.
 Celia’s passion for combining her marketing expertise with important issues has resulted in work with non-profit organizations such as Small Business Majority where she is Board president and serves as the Clean Energy Economy Policy Director.
 She has been a Board member of City Car Share, and also served as Board co-president of Impact100 Sonoma.
 A regular speaker on the topics of sustainability, socially responsible marketing, entrepreneurship and energy efficiency, Celia has been featured at many conferences.
 She is an adjunct professor for entrepreneurship and business management at Skyline Community College, San Bruno, CA.

 Sandy Cook co-chairs the Governance Committee.
 She is a founding member, past president and Legacy member of the Women’s Giving Alliance (Jacksonville, FL).
 While living in Jacksonville for 15 years, she chaired its grants committee, led the organization’s three major research efforts and was a member of the Advocacy and Impact committees.
 She was also board chairs of: The NonProfit Center of NE Florida, WJCT Public Television/Radio and the World Affairs Council.
 Following her move to Colorado, so she and her husband could be closer to their son, daughter-in-law and 2 grandsons, she joined Impact 100 Metro Denver.
 Currently she serves as its membership chair and sits on the steering committee.
 Her current community activities include: volunteering for the Colorado Women’s Foundation and World Denver; sitting on the steering committee and chair of the advisory board for World Affairs Council of Jacksonville and continuing as a grants committee reader for Women’s Giving Alliance.